Select Subscribe & Save to save 15% today!Plus get 15% off refill shipments. Change frequency, pause or cancel anytime.

-Directions: As a dietary supplement, take three tablets of Clinical Support Morning Formula with breakfast or lunch.
+CLINICAL SUPPORT MORNING & CLINICAL SUPPORT EVENING: As a dietary supplement, take three tablets of Clinical Support Morning Formula with breakfast or lunch.
 Take three tablets of Clinical Support Evening Formula with dinner or before bedtime.
-Begin taking CLINICAL SUPPORT PROGRAM up to two weeks prior to anticipated physical stressors and for at least two weeks after.
+Begin taking CLINICAL SUPPORT up to two weeks prior to anticipated physical stressors and for at least two weeks after.

-CLINICAL SUPPORT PROGRAM contains Vitamin A. If you are presently taking Accutane® (isotretinoin) for the treatment of acne, please refrain from taking CLINICAL SUPPORT PROGRAM until the end of the treatment cycle.
+CLINICAL SUPPORT MORNING & CLINICAL SUPPORT EVENING contain Vitamin A. If you are presently taking a vitamin A containing medication for the treatment of acne, please refrain from taking CLINICAL SUPPORT until the end of the treatment cycle.
 This product also contains niacin, which may cause temporary redness of the skin and flushing.

-BROMELAIN WITH QUERCETIN should not be used in individuals with a history of abnormal heart rhythms (arrhythmias) or taking blood thinners like Coumadin® (warfarin).
+BROMELAIN WITH QUERCETIN should not be used in individuals with a history of abnormal heart rhythms (arrhythmias) or taking blood thinners.
 Those who are allergic to pineapple should avoid bromelain.
 Individuals with other allergies may experience an allergic reaction to bromelain.

 Storage: Store in a cool, dark place.

 1. What are the primary benefits of using Recovery Support Program?

 Recovery Support Program is a comprehensive nutritional program that provides nutrients to speed wound healing, promote tissue growth & repair, support healthy immune function, protein synthesis, and collagen formation, promote the healthy inflammatory response and deactivate unstable free-radicals.†

 2. What are the indications for Recovery Support Program?